-Description of Anchors 5 ill Markedly ill would describe another large proportion of individuals eligible for the RETT-001 study.
+Table 4: CGI Severity Anchor Example 5: Examples of Anchors 5 1 Score Description of Anchors Score Description of Anchors S 5.
+Markedly ill Markedly ill would describe another large proportion of individuals eligible for the RETT-001 study.
 This level of severity is characterized by breathing dysrhythmia which is observed 50% of the time, but there is no distinct cyanosis.
 She has cool, but pink upper and lower extremities.
 Seizures occur weekly.
 The individual walks with assistance, and can reach for objects but not grasp.
 Social and communication skills are impaired.
 The individual babbles but uses no words functionally, and makes choices < 25% of the time.
 She may be attentive 50% of the time and typically makes eye contact for less than 10 seconds.
-1 core Description of Anchors Score Description of Anchors -Much nproved Much Improved may denote moderate improvement in a single symptom area, especially if seen across settings.
+2-Much Improved Much Improved may denote moderate improvement in a single symptom area, especially if seen across settings.
 Likewise, moderate improvements in several areas, even if confined to one setting, may warrant a rating of "Much improved."
 Durability of the change should be taken into account.
-3-Minimally Improved Minimally Improved indicate modest improvements, especially if confined to one setting.
-Trivial changes or changes that are possibly present or require guesswousually would be scored as (the level below this one).
+3 oms to CGI-S rating score